Linuxbrew/docker/README.md

 # Linuxbrew Dockerfiles

-Linuxbrew Dockerfiles for various distributions of Linux.
+Dockerfiles for using Linuxbrew on various distributions of Linux.

 # Base Images